7Block Labs

 9) Worked examples

-A) ETH Mainnet → Arbitrum USDC top‑up (retail)
+A) ETH Mainnet → Arbitrum USDC Top‑Up (Retail)

-• Path: Across (fast) then on‑chain swap.
+• Path: Start with Across (it’s quick) and then do an on-chain swap.

-B) Solana NFT withdrawal → Ethereum L1
+B) Solana NFT Withdrawal → Ethereum L1

-C) IBC transfer (Cosmos Hub → Osmosis)
+C) IBC Transfer (Cosmos Hub → Osmosis)

 D) ETH → Gnosis with zk light-client security